Woman working on a laptop at a table in a bright home office with plants

 • What is the Canada grocery rebate?

-• Grocery rebate payment amounts
+• Grocery rebate history & payment amounts (most recent)

-• Important dates for the Canada grocery rebate
+• Important context for grocery rebates in 2025/2026

-• Eligibility criteria for the grocery rebate 2024
+• Eligibility criteria for grocery support programs

-• Additional tips for maximizing your grocery rebate
+• Additional tips for maximizing your benefits

 What is the Canada grocery rebate?